Michael gave a thought-provoking comment to yesterday’s blog post:

 - Cloves, along with cinnamon and mustard, have strong antimicrobial properties;

-- Fennel and its seeds are a source of folic acid, which counters depression; it also assists weight loss, digestion, and menstrual and eye disorders [see Home Remedies];
+- Fennel and its seeds are a source of folic acid, which counters depression.
+It is also said to assist weight loss, digestion, and menstrual and eye disorders;

-- Turmeric is a super-spice, with its anti-inflammatory, antiviral, antifungal, anti-everything-bad properties;
+- Turmeric is a super-spice, with its anti-inflammatory, antiviral, antifungal, and seemingly anti-everything-bad properties;

 - Garlic has been linked to decreasing blood pressure, anticancer properties and lower cholesterol;